 How to Install ImageMagick on Debian 12, 11 or 10

 ImageMagick is a robust open-source image creation, editing, and manipulation software.
 Catering to graphic designers, photographers, and web developers, it offers features that enhance image processing tasks.
-This article provides a comprehensive guide on how to install ImageMagick on Debian 12 Bookworm, Debian 11 Bullseye, or Debian 10 Buster.
+Before we continue to the instructions, let’s go over the key features that may interest you in installing the software:

 • Comprehensive Editing Tools: From resizing and cropping to applying intricate effects, ImageMagick is equipped with tools that cater to diverse editing needs.

-• Versatile Format Support: With compatibility for formats like JPEG, PNG, GIF, and TIFF, ImageMagick ensures seamless handling of various image types.
+• Versatile Format Support: ImageMagick is compatible with formats like JPEG, PNG, GIF, and TIFF, ensuring seamless handling of various image types.

 • Command-Line Efficiency: ImageMagick’s command-line interface streamlines automation, especially for recurring image-processing tasks.